danield95/OpenCV-FaceDetection/ImageDetection/README.md

 Fast and accurate face detection with OpenCV using a pre-trained deep learning face detector model shipped with the library.

-## Motivation
-Learning and improving my skills in programming/object detection.

 ## Files
 1. ```detect_faces.py```: script containing the code for face detection
 2. ```img1.jpg```: input image